RyanHartzell/cudnn-image-filtering/README.md

 jupyter notebook "notebooks/CuDNN Image Filtering Tutorial Using PyTorch.ipynb"
 ```

-## NOTE!

-In the future, I will make this notebook available to run on Google Colab for reproducability.
+Or try running the notebook in a free, GPU accelerated Google Colab runtime as noted above!